5l1v3r1/looper-2/ReadME.md

 - Install looper by entering this command in your terminal

-> pip install looper
+> pip install loopers

 - Import looper to your codes.

-> from looper import loop
+> from loopers import loop

 loop, a function in looper takes two arguments;
 - The first argument is the link to the webpage you are trying to crawl emails from